-NOTE : The following term 6G RAN do not imply any architectural assumption, e.g. whether 6G CN/RAN is a new or evolved CN/RAN (compared to 5G).
+NOTE : The following terms 6G RAN/CN do not imply any architectural assumption, e.g. whether 6G CN/RAN is a new or evolved CN/RAN (compared to 5G).

-[PR.8.x.6-1] The 6G system with satellite access shall support 6G RAN on board of UAV .
+[PR.8.x.6-1] The 6G system with satellite access shall support the use of satellite links between the 6G RAN on board of UAV and 6G CN.

-[PR.8.X.6-2] he 6G system with satellite access shall be able to provide suitable means to the operation of the 6G RAN on board of UAV.
+[PR.8.X.6-2] Subject operator’s policy, the 6G system with satellite access shall be able to provide suitable means to start and stop the operation of the 6G RAN on board of UAV.

-[PR.8.x.6-3] The 6G system multiple orbit satellite (e.g., LEO, MEO, GEO) access shall support to dynamically select backhaul links for 6G RAN on board of UAV.
+[PR.8.x.6-3] The 6G system with multiple orbit satellite (e.g., LEO, MEO, GEO) access shall support to dynamically select suitable satellite backhaul links for 6G RAN on board of UAV.

 [PR.8.x.6-4] The 6G system with satellite access shall support communication performance requirements in table 8.x.6-1